-- Know your score—Federal law requires you have free access to your credit report once per year.
+- Know your score—Federal law requires you to have free access to your credit report once per year.
 All three of the major credit reporting agencies offer credit-monitoring services for a fairly nominal fee, and annualcreditreport.com is the government's authorized source for your free annual credit report.

 - Use credit wisely—This may sound like an oversimplification, but it’s important to avoid the temptation to regularly access all your available credit.
 For example, even if you pay off the balance with every statement, maxing out your personal credit cards will negatively impact your score.
 If the goal is to improve your credit score, try to keep your credit usage to around 15 percent of your available credit limit.

-- Don’t jump around—Transferring balances from one credit account to another doesn’t do anything to help improve your score.
-In fact, it’s considered a very transparent gimmick that might actually hurt your credit score.
+- Don’t jump around—transferring balances from one credit account to another doesn’t do anything to help improve your score.
+It’s considered a very transparent gimmick that might hurt your credit score.

 - Make payments on time—this is likely another obvious suggestion.
 Because 35 percent of your credit score is calculated by how timely you make payments and meet your financial obligations, it’s something you can’t ignore.
 Even one late payment can lower your score.

 - Don’t apply for credit you don’t need—Because credit inquiries reduce your score, applying for unneeded credit doesn’t make sense if you are trying to improve your score.

-- Slow and steady wins the race—There really is no shortcut to improving your credit score.
+- Slow and steady wins the race—There is no shortcut to improving your credit score.
 However, a focused effort over six months to a year can positively move the needle.
 Sometimes significantly.
-Alternatively, missing a payment or two will likely pull your credit down significantly very quickly.
+Alternatively, missing a payment or two will likely significantly pull your credit down.

-Even though your personal credit score is not a very accurate measure of how your business will meet its financial obligations, the need to maintain a good personal credit score is vital for every small business owner.
-Most traditional lenders rely heavily on your personal credit score as well as evaluate your business credit rating when they consider your loan application - regardless of how long your small business has been around.
+Even though your credit score is not a very accurate measure of how your business will meet its financial obligations, the need to maintain a good personal credit score is vital for every small business owner.
+Most traditional lenders rely heavily on your credit score and evaluate your business credit rating when considering your loan application - regardless of how long your small business has been around.